 We are in the data analysis software business, not the data marketing business.
 You own and maintain full control of the data.
 We load into Vitalnet whatever data you need to analyze.
 We provide full confidentiality for whatever data you provide.
 We put top priority on data protection.

-VitalWeb Standard and VitalWeb Wizard are browser interfaces.
+VitalWeb Standard, VitalWeb Ajax and VitalWeb Wizard are browser interfaces.
 They make tables, maps and charts, and are intended for public use.
 VitalPro for Win32, a desktop interface, also makes tables, maps, and charts.
 Keyboard-driven, it is fast and efficient, and gives maximum analytical flexibility.
-VitalPro for Windows is a native Windows application.
-It runs on any Windows PC or LAN.
-It has the same analytical capability as VitalPro for Win32.

 • Customized for areas and regions in your jurisdiction.

 • For smallest age groups you use (eg, 0-21, 22-24, 25-29, ...
 75+).

 • For race groups you specify (eg, White, Black, Hispanic, Other).

 • You decide which variables and field values to use.

 • Local details and advice are included in the user documentation.

 • Other requested feasible customizations added, at no extra cost.